arkCyber/AuroraExt/docs/connection-issue.md

 # Ollama Connection Issues

 Connection issues can be caused by a number of reasons.
-Here are some common issues and how to resolve them on Page Assist.
+Here are some common issues and how to resolve them on Aurora.
 You will see the following error message if there is a connection issue:

 ### 1. Direct Connection Error
 ![Direct connection error](https://image.pageassist.xyz/Screenshot%202024-05-13%20001742.png)